-2. Executive Summary
+1. Executive Summary

 Directive 2013/36/EU sets out the legal framework for the prudential assessment of acquisitions by natural or legal persons of qualifying holdings in credit institutions and of further increases of such holdings.
-The Directive, recognising the potential international and cross-sectorial dimensions of such acquisitions, sets out in Article 22(9) a specific mandate for EBA to develop draft Implementing Technical Standards to establish common procedures, forms and templates for the consultation process between the relevant competent authorities as referred to in Article 24 of Directive 2013/36/EU.
-This consultation paper sets out the EBA proposal to fulfil this mandate.
+The Directive, recognising the potential international and cross-sectorial dimensions of such acquisitions, sets out in Article 22(9) a specific mandate for the European Banking Authority ('the EBA') to develop draft implementing technical standards to establish common procedures, forms and templates for the consultation process between the relevant competent authorities as referred to in Article 24 of Directive 2013/36/EU.
+This final report sets out the EBA's proposal to fulfil this mandate.

-EBA has assessed various options available for delivering this mandate and, on the basis of the feedback provided by several authorities, has concluded, in respect of the steps to be followed for the consultation process, that a streamlined process consisting of the requesting authority sending a single consultation notice would be preferable to a notification process requiring also the delivery of a preliminary notice.
-Furthermore, in respect of the information which may be requested, EBA has concluded that the most suitable option is to allow more flexibility for the authorities, whilst at the same time stipulating a minimum list of information which should be requested.
+The EBA has assessed various options available for delivering this mandate and, on the basis of the feedback provided by several authorities, has concluded, in respect of the steps to be followed for the consultation process, that a streamlined process consisting of the requesting authority sending a single consultation notice would be preferable to a notification process requiring also the delivery of a preliminary notice.
+Furthermore, in respect of the information which may be requested, the EBA has concluded that the most suitable option is to allow more flexibility to the authorities, whilst at the same time stipulating a minimum list of information which should be requested.

-The draft Implementing Technical Standards set out requirements for the designation of contact points by competent authorities, as well as a timeframe and process for submitting the consultation notice and for providing the response, which is meant to ensure a timely assessment of the proposed acquisition.
-Furthermore, in the interests of ensuring that the process is as effective as possible, the draft Implementing Technical Standards provide templates for the consultation notice and for the response from the requested authority.
+The final draft implementing technical standards set out requirements for the designation of contact points by competent authorities, as well as a timeframe and process for submitting the consultation notice and for providing the response, which is meant to ensure a timely assessment of the proposed acquisition.
+Furthermore, in the interests of ensuring that the process is as effective as possible, the final draft implementing technical standards provide templates for the consultation notice and for the response from the requested authority.
 Requirements are also included in respect of the language and means of communication, as well as the provision of mutual feedback.
+Finally, in the interests of ensuring greater consistency across sectors, certain amendments were made to the draft implementing technical standards published by the EBA for consultation purposes so as to bring them more into line with the implementing technical standards prepared by ESMA under Article 10a(8) of Directive 2004/39/EC.